molstar/molstar/README.md

 # Mol*

-The goal of **Mol\*** (*/'mol-star/*) is to provide a technology stack that will serve as basis for the next-generation data delivery and analysis tools for macromolecular structure data.
-This is a collaboration between PDBe and RCSB PDB teams and the development will be open source and available to anyone who wants to use it for developing visualisation tools for macromolecular structure data available from [PDB](https://www.wwpdb.org/) and other institutions.
+The goal of **Mol\*** (*/'mol-star/*) is to provide a technology stack that will serve as a basis for the next-generation data delivery and analysis tools for macromolecular structure data.
+This is a collaboration between PDBe and RCSB PDB teams and the development will be open-source and available to anyone who wants to use it for developing visualization tools for macromolecular structure data available from [PDB](https://www.wwpdb.org/) and other institutions.

 This particular project is the implementation of this technology (still under development).